azhar87k/phone_book/README.md

 This application has been built using symfony 3.4 LST, dcotrine is used as DBAL and front end technologies include twig, css, html5, javascripting.

-**Note**: I did not spend too much time on front-end, instead I focused on back-end e.g. structure of code, validation of 'canadian phone numbers' and unit-tests as test is for back-end developer.
+**Note**: I did not spend too much time on front-end, instead I focused on back-end e.g. structure of code, validation of 'canadian phone numbers' and unit-tests as this is meant for back-end developer.

 Deployment Instructions
 --------------